DSPIP Developer Documentation

 Field Type Description

-parcelId string Unique identifier for the parcel
+itemId string Unique tracking identifier for the package

 timestamp number Unix timestamp in milliseconds

-sender.address.country string ISO 3166-1 alpha-2 country code
+issuer.address.country string ISO 3166-1 alpha-2 country code

 Extensibility